Beating binary powering for polynomial matrices: Introduction

-As already mentioned, the classical way of computing the $N$th term of a given C-finite sequence goes via binary powering of the companion matrix, see e.g.~\cite{MiBr66}.
-Another algorithm, due to Fiduccia~\cite{Fiduccia85}, works via binary powering in a polynomial quotient ring, and has a better complexity with respect the order~$r$, but not with respect to~$N$.
-The fastest existing algorithm~\cite{BoMo21} for computing the $N$th term of a C-finite sequence (counting arithmetic operations in~$\K$) beats Fiduccia's algorithm by a constant factor.
-In our polynomial C-finite case, and under the assumption \(r, d \in \bigO{1}\), all these algorithms achieve an arithmetic complexity in $O(\timepm{N})$.
+\myparagraph{Previous work} As already mentioned, the classical way of computing the $N$th term of a given C-finite sequence uses binary powering of the companion matrix, see e.g.~\cite{MiBr66}.
+Fiduccia's algorithm \cite{Fiduccia85} utilizes binary powering in a polynomial quotient ring and improves the complexity with respect to $r$ (but not with respect to~$N$).
+The fastest known algorithm~\cite{BoMo21} beats Fiduccia's by a constant factor.
+In the polynomial C-finite case and assuming \(r, d \in \bigO{1}\), all these algorithms have a complexity in $O(\timepm{N})$.

 Beyond this classical approach, the previous work on the aforementioned problems consists of two distinct directions.
 The special case of Chebyshev polynomials of the second kind $U_n(x) = (-i)^{n} F_{n+1}(2ix)$ (with $F_n(x)$ the $n$th Fibonacci polynomial and $i$ the imaginary unit) was considered in~\cite{Koepf99} (and later in \cite{Czirbusz12}).
-These references present various methods for the computation of the Chebyshev polynomials (of the first and second kind) with arithmetic complexity ranging from $O(N)$ to $O(N^3)$.
+These references present various methods for the computation of the Chebyshev polynomials (of the first and second kind) with complexity ranging from $O(N)$ to $O(N^3)$.
 The results in~\cite{Koepf99,Czirbusz12} exploit the particular structure of these polynomials; except for possibly other families of classical orthogonal polynomials, for which explicit (hypergeometric) formulas exist, the methods in~\cite{Koepf99,Czirbusz12} do not admit obvious generalizations.

 An idea closely connected to a fundamental building block of our algorithms is explained in~\cite[Pbm.\,4]{FlSa97}.
 There, Flajolet and Salvy exploit the fact that, given a polynomial $P(x)$ in $\K[x]$, the coefficient sequence of the $n$th power $P(x)^n$ satisfies a linear recurrence of order independent of $n$, and with coefficients in $\K[x,n]$ of degree independent of~$n$; this recurrence allows them to compute (a selected coefficient of) $P(x)^N$ more efficiently than by binary powering.
 This idea has been applied in~\cite[\S8]{BoGaSc07} to count points on hyperelliptic curves over finite fields, with applications to cryptography.
 The technique also yields a general solution to \pbseqterm{} when $r=1$.